 Dismantling the roadblocks to professional growth in America’s Black communities is perhaps one of the most important challenges facing the country.
 Building wealth through entrepreneurship and stable careers unlocks a host of benefits for Black individuals, from access to higher education to generational wealth transfer to increased longevity.
-The path is not easy due to broader systemic challenges that are generations in the making.
+The path is not easy due to broader historical challenges that are generations in the making.
 But today, more than 100 historically Black colleges and universities (HBCUs) continue their legacy of preparing Black students with the skills and networks they need to succeed.
 Even though they comprise only about 3% of America’s colleges, HBCUs award an impressive 22% of the bachelor’s degrees earned by Black students in the U.S.footnote1

 Education and the path to equality

 To appreciate the power of HBCUs today, it’s important to understand their contributions to American society.
 From social activism to advancements in science, many important chapters in American life have been shaped by HBCUs.
-Consider the pioneering work of Marian Wright Edelman, a graduate of Spelman College and founder of the Children’s Defense Fund, whose dedication to protecting the lives of children profoundly influenced the Rev. Dr. Martin Luther King Jr. (an HBCU alumnus) and countless others.
-Meanwhile, HBCU alum and mathematician Katherine Johnson, whose story was depicted in the movie Hidden Figures, helped determine where and when to launch the rocket for Apollo 11 in 1969, sending the first men to the surface of the moon.
+Consider the pioneering work of Marian Wright Edelman, a graduate of Spelman College and founder of the Children’s Defense Fund, whose dedication to protecting the lives of children profoundly influenced the Rev. Dr. Martin Luther King Jr. (also an HBCU alumnus) and countless others.
+Meanwhile, HBCU alumna and mathematician Katherine Johnson, whose story was depicted in the movie Hidden Figures, helped determine where and when to launch the rocket for Apollo 11 in 1969, sending the first men to the surface of the moon.

 These are just some of the many ways in which HBCUs and their alumni have influenced the trajectory of this nation.
 “The history of HBCUs speaks volumes about the resilience of this country and the determination of Black individuals to obtain an education,” says Ebony Thomas, President, Bank of America Charitable Foundation, and a graduate of North Carolina A&T State University, the nation’s largest HBCU.

 Creating new pathways to success